uofajillian/edx-documentation/en_us/shared/building_and_running_chapters/creating_content/create_video.rst

 Working with Video Components
 #############################

-This section describes how to work with HTML components in Studio.
+This section describes how to work with videos for your course.

 .. contents::
  :local: